New and Enrolled Coastal Carolina University Students

 The Degree in Three program is an accelerated program of study, therefore it is important that you speak with an program coordiantor prior to making any registration decisions.
-You can schedule an appointment with Degree in Three program coordinator by clicking the "Contact a Program Coordinator" link in the navigation bar.
+You can schedule an appointment with Degree in Three program coordinator by clicking the "Contact a Program Coordinator" link.

 Major not yet listed through the Degree in Three?

 Students majoring in fields of study not offered through the Degree in Three program are still eligible for the Trustee Award.
 Any student not enrolled in the Degree in Three program that is planning on completing their degree in three years should speak with their college-level program coordinator about enrolling to receive the Trustee Award.
 More information regarding the Trustee Award including contact information for the college-level program coordinators can be found on the "Trustee Award" page.